 Grand Canyon North Rim

-It is a trek to get to the North Rim of Grand Canyon National.
+It's a trek to get to the North Rim of Grand Canyon National Park.
 The 208-mile drive from Flagstaff takes to close to four hours.
-That's why only about 10 percent of the park's 5.97 million visitors tour the North Rim.
+That's why only about 10 percent of the park's 6 million visitors tour the North Rim.

 That scarcity of visitors and a delightful summer climate at 8,000 feet are good arguments for going the distance to the North Rim.

-It's also an enjoyable drive on US 89A from Marble Canyon along the towering Vermillion Cliffs to Jacob Lake, and then through alpine meadows and forest along State Route 67 south to the rim.
+It's also an enjoyable drive on US 89A from Marble Canyon along the towering Vermilion Cliffs to Jacob Lake, and then through alpine meadows and forest along State Route 67 to the rim.
+Other than a country store and an historic lodge, there are no homes or other structures along the 45-mile route to the national park.

-The park is open from May 15 to Dec.
-1 but the lodges and many tourist services shut down Oct.
-15. The North Rim has a campground with sites near the rim and cabins overlooking the canyon.
-It's also hard to find a better spot than the patio of the Grand Canyon Lodge to sit back with a cold drink and enjoy the staggering view from its patio on Bright Angel Point.
+The North Rim has a campground with sites near the rim and cabins overlooking the canyon.
+It's hard to find a better spot than the patio of the Grand Canyon Lodge to sit back with a drink and enjoy the staggering view from its patio on Bright Angel Point.

-The North Rim has more than a dozen day hikes for travelers of varying fitness levels.
-Cross-canyon hikes start here on the North Kaibab Trail at an elevation of 8,241 feet.
+The North Rim has a dozen day hikes for travelers of varying fitness levels.
+Cross-canyon hikes start here on the North Kaibab Trail at an elevation of 8,241 feet a few miles north of the lodge.

 Book a campsite at recreation.gov or a North Rim cabin at grand canyonforever.com.
 A trans-canyon shuttle runs from May to October for $90 per person for a one-way trip.